University of Aberdeen Open Access Fund

 The University receives a block grant to support open access publishing of UKRI funded research; the University also receives money from the Wellcome Trust and a small grant from The British Heart Foundation (BHF) to support open access publishing arising from their funded research grants.

 Together these block grants constitute the University of Aberdeen Open Access Fund.

 UKRI Block Grant

 The funding allocated by UKRI is insufficient to allow compliance with their open access policy via the Gold Route.
+There has been a growing shortfall of funds for a number of years which have been met from institutional resources.
+In the current climate this is no longer possible.
 For this reason, we have changed our policy of spending the block grant on a first-come-first-served basis.
 We will now only pay Article Processing Charges (APCs) for original peer-reviewed research articles and non-commissioned review articles published in fully gold open access journals as listed in the Directory of Open Access Journals (DOAJ).
 We will no longer pay APCs in hybrid (subscription) journals.
 The green route to open access must be taken for these journals unless they are included in one of our Open Access Publisher Agreements.
 This will ensure that the block grant covers our costs while allowing authors the freedom to publish in the journal of their choice.